thumbnail image

 Sociology of Work

 Xu, Duoduo*, Shuheng Jin#, Ngai Pun, Jiao Guo#, and Xiaogang Wu.
-Forthcoming.
+2022.
 “The Scarring Effect of First Job Precarity: New Evidence from a Panel Study in Hong Kong.”
 Work, Employment and Society, Online First.

 Jin, Shuheng#, Tianzhu Nie#, Ngai Pun, and Duoduo Xu*.
 2022.
 "Spatial Mismatch, Different Labor Markets and Precarious Employment: The Case of Hong Kong."
 Social Indicators Research, 161(1): 51-73.
 [Open Access]